SAP-samples/teched2023-AD261/exercises/ex2/README.md

 Use the standardized tool “Content Agent” to select desired contents across BTP application and export it using Cloud Transport Management service.
 The goal is to create a transport request using TMS.

 1. Launch [Content Agent UI](https://ad261-001-0q6x29xc.content-agent.cfapps.eu10.hana.ondemand.com/) from DEV account AD261-001.
+The UI loads with Overview page where you can view active content types and activities performed and available content resources.
 </br><img width="500" alt="image" src="images/launchCASUI.png">

 2. Go To Content Types Page and check the status of Content Types.
+Since the status is Active, you would be able to perform content operations for that content type in this account.
 </br><img width="500" alt="image" src="images/CAS-Content-Types.png">

 3. Navigate To Content Resources and explore the available content coming from across SAP BTP applications.